 Pupils with an Education, Health Care Plan (EHCP) will be invited to attend their Annual Review to express their views.

 Pupils with special educational needs may be asked for feedback on the support they receive.

 How do I contact the Governing Board?

-The Chair of Governors is Prof. N. Godfrey and maybe contacted c/o The Hurst Community College.
+The Chair of Governors is Prof. N. Godfrey and maybe contacted c/o The Hurst School.

 How does the governing body get involved in the needs of pupils’ with SEN?